Pixel 3 phones aren't selling, and it's probably Verizon's fault

 The rumored Google Pixel 3a is said to come to T-Mobile as well as Verizon, which, if true, will put the Pixel in front of more buyers.
 (T-Mobile is also trying to mute Verizon's thunder with its #GetOutofTheRed campaign.)

-Leaving an exclusivity contract with AT&T for its very first iPhone helped create the boom that helped make Apple's smartphone one of the most iconic, sought-after phones in the world.
+Exiting an exclusivity contract with AT&T on the very first iPhone helped Apple create the boom that made its smartphone one of the most iconic, sought-after phones in the world.
 Google can only hope that expanding into T-Mobile would do the same.

 For Google's sake, I hope the Pixel's rumored carrier parade won't stop there.

-When approached for comment, Verizon would only state, ""We don't comment on future contracts nor would we comment on sales."
-Google did not immediately responded to our request.
+Verizon said, "We don't comment on future contracts nor would we comment on sales."
+Google did not comment.

 Samsung's best way out of the Galaxy Fold screen mess: Time to suck up to buyers